Tencent/tencent-ml-images/README.md

 ### [Prepare the TFRecord File](#prepare-tfrecord)
 [[back to top](#)]

 Here we generate the tfrecords using the multithreading module.
-One should firstly split the file `train_im_tiny.txt` into multiple smaller files, and save them into the sub-folder `data/image_lists/`.
+One should firstly split the file `train_im_list_tiny.txt` into multiple smaller files, and save them into the sub-folder `data/image_lists/`.
 ```
 cd data
 ./tfrecord.sh